krunalpalande/krunalp.github.io/readme.txt

 DESCRIPTION:

-MAILLARD is a free restaurant HTML website template that is perfect for any modern restaurant, cafe, or patisserie.
-It is simple, elegant, and easy to use.
-It includes all the essential pages you need for a restaurant website, and it is fully responsive and highly customizable.
+LOUNGE is a free, responsive HTML template built for cafes, offering a clean one-page design with core features such as a menu, gallery, and subscription form.
+It works just as well for restaurants and helps you launch a great-looking site with ease.

 ==================================================================================================